 Information sessions, where you are one amongst a group, are the best venues for admissions professionals to screen candidates.
 Whether it’s an informal coffee chat, or a formal information session at a business school – group meetings are the places when candidates show their “true colours”.
 You can be the strongest candidate in the room BUT you don’t need to shout about it!
 Any good admissions professional can spot a competitive candidate within the first two minutes of a conversation.

 Carrying yourself appropriately is more important than showing off your resume or your impressive 760 GMAT score.
 Be humble and respect others.
-You’ll be part of a team constantly during your MBA and no admissions officer will admit a candidate who has no respect to other candidates.
+You’ll be part of a team constantly during your MBA and no admissions officer will admit a candidate who has no respect for the other candidates.
 How you behave in a group setting is a strong indicator of your future conduct in a team activity.
-Think of the other candidates also: do you make them comfortable and wanting to be on your team?
+Think of the other candidates also: do you make them comfortable and want to be on your team?

 In summary, you’ve made a very difficult decision to pursue an MBA, you are leaving your job to go back to school for a year or two to enhance your skills.
-Don’t sabotage your own future by letting your ego in the way.
+Don’t sabotage your own future by letting your ego get in the way.
 Be mindful of the nonverbal cues you convey, and most importantly, regardless of your competitive skills, always be humble, so you can impress not only the admissions officer, but also everyone else in the room!

 Need help deciding how to best present yourself to a business school?